 Save Plastic!
 Use Glacier's Water Filling Stations

-Another way to reduce waste and recycle is to carry a reusable water bottle.
-Disposable plastic water bottles are no longer sold in the park.
-You can refill your water bottle at one of the park's water filling stations.
-Filling stations are found at the Logan Pass and St. Mary Visitor Centers as well as in the Many Glacier Hotel, Swiftcurrent Motor Inn, Rising Sun Motel, and Lake McDonald Lodge.
+To reduce waste and encourage visitors to use their own reusable water bottles, disposable plastic water bottles are no longer sold in the park.
+Water filling stations are found at the Visitor Centers as well as in the Many Glacier Hotel, Swiftcurrent Motor Inn, Rising Sun Motel, and Lake McDonald Lodge.
 Bring your reusable water bottle, enjoy Glacier's refreshing water, and help us reduce, reuse, and recycle!
 Click here for a map of waterbottle filling stations.

 Why is Recycling Limited in the Park?

+Glacier is a large and extremely rural park that is split in half by the continental divide, making cohesive recycling efforts challenging.
+Additionally, recycling facilities in the area are very limited, and shipping recycling to areas with more resources such as Bozeman produce a carbon footprint that negates the good done by recycling.
 Recycling in the United States has long depended on exporting plastic to foreign countries, like China.
 China’s National Sword policy restricting plastic imports due to contamination has impacted the recycling economy everywhere, in particular rural communities where recycling is especially expensive.
 You can read more about recycling local to the park here.
-For similar economic reasons, glass recycling has been discontinued locally, but the park is continuing to pursue different avenues of recycling.